-Mr. Löffler also acts as Managing Director of the Green and Sustainable Finance Cluster Germany (GSFCG).
-Since June 2018, he has been representing the GSFCG in the EU Commission’s Technical Expert Group on Sustainable Finance, where he actively shapes the EU Taxonomy applying his extensive experience in renewable energy finance.
-Furthermore Mr. Löffler has the honour to chair the Sustainable Finance Committee of the Federal Government.
-One of the tasks is to develop recommendations for a Sustainable Finance strategy for Germany.
+Mr. Löffler is also Managing Director of the Green and Sustainable Finance Cluster Germany (GSFCG).
+He also represented the GSFCG in the EU Commission’s Technical Expert Group on Sustainable Finance, where he actively shaped the EU Taxonomy by applying his extensive experience in renewable energy finance.
+In October 2020 he became a member of the Commission’s newly established Platform on Sustainable Finance.

 Prof. Dr. Ulf Moslener researches, teaches and provides advice on sustainable energy finance as part of the faculty of Frankfurt School and as Head of Research of the FS-UNEP Collaborating Centre for Climate and Sustainable Energy Finance.
 His research focuses on the economics of climate change, financing sustainable energy systems and climate finance.
 In his interdisciplinary work he covers international climate policy, carbon regulation, carbon emissions trading, and promotion of renewable energy.
 Prof. Moslener can look back at a long history of practical experience from working with KfW Development Bank, dealing with financing renewable energy and energy efficiency in developing countries, notably Asia.